ornl-training/2025-07-22-ORNL/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Oak Ridge National Laboratory"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Bredesen Center, Bldg 5100, Rm 140, Oak Ridge, TN"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Bldg 5100, Conference Rm 140, Oak Ridge, TN"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "eng"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "36.012009"        # decimal latitude of workshop venue (use https://www.latlong.net/)